rydercayden/yahoo-fantasy-python-example/README.md

 It is recommended that you try out this code first in a dummy league

-Developer will not be liable for any unitentional updates to your roster
+Developer will not be liable for any updates to your roster